smol-ai/GodMode/README.md

 ## Installation

 Install [here](https://github.com/smol-ai/GodMode/releases/latest)!
-Arm64 for Apple Silicon Macs, non Arm64 for the rest.
-We technically do support Windows, but need Windows users to help us with the build process/instructions.
+Arm64 for Apple Silicon Macs, non Arm64 for the rest (there are some [temporary issues for Intel Macs](https://github.com/smol-ai/GodMode/issues/163), but beta.0 works. help wanted!).

+We [just added Windows/Linux support](https://github.com/smol-ai/GodMode/pull/162), but it needs a lot of work.
+Help wanted!

 You can also build from source, see instructions below.